isrand/hetsdk/README.md

     hederaPrivateKey: hederaPrivateKey
 });

-// Create a ne encrypted topic with Kyber512 as the encryption algorithm const topicId = await encryptedTopic.create(
+// Create a new encrypted topic with Kyber512 as the encryption algorithm const topicId = await encryptedTopic.create(
     [
         {